Enter CIC is registered with the Information Commissioner’s Office to process personal data. Enter CIC is a data controller.

 Agreements

-Where appropriate, when sharing personal information with others as a data controller or data processor, we have a GDPR-compliant Data Sharing Agreements in place to protect personal information.
+Where the sharing of information may be extensive or highly sensitive, when sharing personal information with others as a data controller or data processor, we have a GDPR-compliant Data Sharing Agreements in place to protect personal information.

 How long we keep personal data?